-The competition between gaming headset is on a roll with several world-renowned brands competing with each other to grasp the attention of gamers.
-Logitech is amongst leading headset and other gaming peripheral devices’ brand.
+The competition between gaming headsets is on a roll with several world-renowned brands competing with each other to grasp the attention of gamers.
+Logitech is amongst the leading headset and other gaming peripheral devices’ brand.

 Pros